mikinty/AC-Guide/chapters/class.md

 Below, we illustrate some ways to do well in your classes, with tools to help you keep on track.

+Also, we have put together a [guide for most of the classes in the ECE/CS department at CMU](https://github.com/mikinty/CMU-ECE-CS-Guide).

 ## Pre-studying a class

+Have you thought to yourself *I'm so screwed for this class next sem*...
+Fortunately, you can study beforehand -- while this sounds kind of cheap, all you're doing is learning the material beforehand.
+No harm done to anyone.
+If you're curious, some people might seem like they know everything in a class, but in reality they just learned it before on their own or in another class.

+How much you want to do before a class is up to you, but some strategies to consider:

-Skim over lecture slides
+- Skim over lecture slides

-Look/do the homework
+- Look over/do the homework

-Read the textbook
+- Read the textbook

-Work on skills that will help you ace the class.
+- Work on skills that will help you ace the class.
+E.g. if you have a class about physics and you know there will be a lot of integrals, it might be a good idea to brush up on integral calculus.

+If you find yourself not able to do everything you wanted before the class starts, that's ok!
+You can still study ahead while you take the class as well.

 ## Grade Tracker